Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-2/pool-landscape-report-april-2023-week-2.md

 So far though they have a decent Cardano awareness and pretty decent [Cardano tweets](https://twitter.com/search?q=from%3Aluganodes%20cardano&src=recent_search_click), so they aren't completely out of touch with the community.

-The pool [LGNS1](https://pool.pm/0338d4f1c5e8ebee0689e22148c1483d411c5587d0ab986b8e824428/stake) looks like it has one huge wallet of 41M Ada (M Ada for Million Ada) with 86% majority stake that arrived in epoch 370.
+The pool [LGNS1](https://pool.pm/0338d4f1c5e8ebee0689e22148c1483d411c5587d0ab986b8e824428/stake) looks like it has one huge wallet of 41MAda (MAda for Million Ada) with 86% majority stake that arrived in epoch 370.
 This is a new stake address, with [only previous delegation](https://cexplorer.io/stake/stake1u87mn7454dmezggnq6fy3j0fclh0e6zhsd7x5r6t0x4u3fc86730l/delegation#data) to [FKAI](https://cexplorer.io/pool/pool1mmrh2l3t5r7w5l7e82ven0e595vhgvu0hyf4ttrgcyejq8gwqcm) pool, who has a whooping 1.53 Ada met pledge (sarcasim alert).
 FKAI looks like it is currently inactive with 0% saturation now.
-You can probably assume this 41M Ada is VC or Big Business money getting "professional" third party staking service.
+You can probably assume this 41MAda is VC or Big Business money getting "professional" third party staking service.
 It makes you wonder, what is the driver to use these third party services and not community delegation?

 ## BALANCE Updates